Ivan Putski: Early career (1968–1974)

-World (Wide) Wrestling Federation (1974–1987)
+World Wide Wrestling Federation / World Wrestling Federation (1974–1987)

 Putski debuted in the World Wide Wrestling Federation (WWWF) in 1974.
 While in the WWWF, Putski feuded with many wrestlers, including Bruiser Brody, Stan Hansen and Ivan Koloff.
-On June 25, 1976 at Showdown at Shea, Putski defeated Baron Mikel Scicluna.
+On June 25, 1976, at Showdown at Shea, Putski defeated Baron Mikel Scicluna.
 Four years later on August 9, Putski was again victorious at the next Showdown at Shea, defeating Johnny Rodz.
 He also resumed his feud with Superstar Billy Graham.
 On October 22, 1979, Putski teamed with a young rookie Tito Santana to defeat Johnny and Jerry Valiant to win the WWF World Tag Team Championship.
 They held the title for six months before losing it to The Wild Samoans.
 Putski worked in the renamed World Wrestling Federation (WWF) in the 1980s, primarily feuding with Roddy Piper and Sgt.
 Slaughter.
 He took a hiatus from wrestling in 1986.
 He soon returned to the independent circuit, also making occasional appearances in the WWF as a jobber to the stars.
 His last high-profile feud was in 1984 with Jesse Ventura.
+In November 1985, Putski lost to Randy Savage in the opening round of the Wrestling Classic.
 His final appearance was in 1987 teaming on television with Junkyard Dog and Superstar Billy Graham in tag team matches.

+Late career (1987–1999)

+Putski began to slow down his career in the 1980s.
+He won his last tag team championship in May 1981, teaming with Wahoo McDaniel to defeat Dory Funk, Jr. and Larry Lane for the SWCW World Tag Team Championship.
+He worked for International World Class Championship Wrestling from 1986 to 1988.
 He then retired from the sport.

-Other promotions (1981–1986)

-He began to slow down his career in the 1980s.
-He won his last tag team championship in May 1981, teaming with Wahoo McDaniel to defeat Dory Funk, Jr. and Larry Lane for the SWCW World Tag Team Championship.
-In November 1985, Randy Savage defeated Ivan Putski in the opening round of the Wrestling Classic.

-Return to Wrestling (1991–1992)

 After his run in the WWF, several promotions, and his semi-retirement, Putski returned to the ring in 1991.
 Putski made an appearance for International World Class Championship Wrestling teaming with his son, Scott to defeat the Masked Iraqis.
 Also made an appearance for Global Wrestling Federation in 1992 teaming with Gary Young against Tom and Mike Davis in a no contest.

-Return to WWF (1995, 1997)

 In 1995, Putski was inducted into the WWF Hall of Fame class of 1995 by his son, Scott.
-The father-and-son team returned in July 1997 to defeat Jerry Lawler and Brian Christopher on Raw is War, in what would be Putski's final match.

-International Championship Wrestling (1996)

 In 1996, he joined International Championship Wrestling, as a face.
 He won several matches in the company, and he was billed as a tough guy.

-NWA New Jersey (1999)
+The father-and-son team returned in July 1997 to defeat Jerry Lawler and Brian Christopher on Raw is War.

 Putski wrestled his last match for NWA New Jersey as he defeated King Kong Bundy by disqualification on February 27, 1999.

-Retirement

-After working for several wrestling promotions, mostly, from the independent circuit, Putski retired from full active competition in the 1990s.
 After his retirement from wrestling, he had a strongman career.
 Putski occasionally made appearances in the ring during the years.

 In 2010, Putski appeared in a reunion event called "LegendsMania" and he was interviewed.